Universal Weakly Fault-Tolerant Quantum Computation via Code Switching in the [[8,3,2]] Code: Simulation

 In this section, we use numerical simulations to evaluate the logical error rates of our state-preparation circuits and code-switching protocol in the presence of faulty gates.
 A faulty gate is modeled as $\widetilde{\mathcal{U}} = \mathcal{N} \circ \mathcal{U}$, where $\mathcal{U}(\rho) = U\rho U^{\dagger}$ is a noise-free unitary channel and $\mathcal{N}$ is the noise channel associated with the gate.
 In our simulations, we adopt the depolarizing noise channel for all two-qubit gates with physical error rate $p$ and for all single-qubit gates with physical error rate $q$.
 For simplicity, we neglect noise from physical qubit initialization, measurements, feedback, and corrections.
 The single-qubit and two-qubit depolarizing channels are given by

 where $\{P_j\}$ are all possible single/two-qubit Pauli operators except the identity.
 Thus, one of the possible single-qubit Pauli errors is applied with probability $q/3$ after each single-qubit gate, and one of the possible two-qubit Pauli errors is applied with probability $p/15$ after each two-qubit gate.
-All numerical simulations in this section are performed using the Python package \texttt{PECOS}, a tool designed for efficient Monte-Carlo simulations of quantum Clifford circuits, and we assume $q = p/10$ for single-qubit error rates.
+The state-preparation and code-switching benchmarks are performed using the Python package \texttt{PECOS}~\cite{PECOSPackage}, a tool designed for efficient Monte-Carlo simulations of quantum Clifford circuits.
+The precise set of noisy operations is specified in each subsection; when single-qubit gate noise is included, we take $q=p/10$.